oracle-livelabs/converged/microservices-cicd/int-jenkins-liquibase/integration-jenkins-liquibase.md

 ## Task 1: Create the GitHub App

-1. Log in into your GitHub Account.
-In your Github Account, navigate to Settings -> Developer settings -> GitHub Apps.
+1. Login into your GitHub account.
+In your Github account, navigate to Settings -> Developer settings -> GitHub Apps.

     ![GitHub Settings](images/repo-settings.png " ")